Bogdan Korak

 Bogdan Korak (Богдан Корак; born 2 November 1959) is a Serbian football manager and former player.

 Playing career

 During the 1980s, Korak played seven seasons for Rad, helping them win promotion to the Yugoslav First League in 1987.
-He subsequently spent some time abroad in Spain (Real Murcia) and Austria (Vorwärts Steyr).
+He subsequently spent some time abroad in Spain (Murcia) and Austria (Vorwärts Steyr).
 Later on, Korak returned to his homeland and played for Mogren in the 1990–91 Yugoslav Second League.
+He finished his career playing for Mladost Umčari in the Serbian League Belgrade.

 Managerial career

 After hanging up his boots, Korak was manager of numerous clubs in his country and abroad, including Rad and Hajduk Kula.

 Between November 2010 and August 2011, Korak served as manager of Ghana Premier League club Asante Kotoko.